wonjae-lee-2/scripts/README.md

 2. Install gcloud CLI on the local machine.

+# Rclone

+1. Download and extract Rclone on the local machine.

 ## Connect to the remote machine

 1. Open Powershell on the local machine.